prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 In the prooph ecosystem everything is bound together by messages.
 So when you want to get started with prooph components you should know the basic building block - **prooph messages**.
-Ones you know how they work we give a short overview of CQRS and Event Sourcing and why messages play an important role in this architecture.
+Once you know how they work we give a short overview of CQRS and Event Sourcing and why messages play an important role in this architecture.

 ## The initial setup